DataWorks-NC/quality-of-life-dashboard/README.md

 Glyphs currently hosted remotely by http://glfonts.lukasmartinelli.ch/.
 Hosting locally is complicated!
 But could be needed in the future to switch away from Roboto.

-Sprites come from `gh-pages` branch of https://github.com/maputnik/osm-liberty.
+Sprites come from `gh-pages` branch of https://github.com/maputnik/osm-liberty, and in order to avoid CORS issues with Azure they are hosted in an AWS S3 bucket, `nbhd-compass-assets`, at the path `https://nbhd-compass-assets.s3.amazonaws.com/osm-liberty`.

 If you update the sprites file, you may need to check for missing sprites as there are a few variant spellings in the data which are missing from the sprites `json` file.

 ## Testing